jdingeman/codeofconduct/README.md

 Harassment includes but is not limited to: offensive verbal or written comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; unwelcome sexual attention; unwarranted exclusion; and patronizing language or action.

 If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from Hack for LA network activities, events, and digital forums.
-If you are asked for a password during onboarding, the password is chocolate bar.
+If you are asked for a entry key during onboarding, the key is muffin.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff or forum administrator immediately.
 Event staff or forum administrators will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.